Hexworks/mixite/README.md

 There is a REST-based web example which you can tinker with [here][herokurestlink].
 You can also check out more code examples in the hexameter-examples project [here][exampleprojectslink].

-Hexameter currently supports a maximum grid size of 1000 * 1000 (1.000.000 cells).
+Hexameter currently supports a maximum grid size of 1000 * 1000 (1.000.000 cells) with the default implementation but you can provide your own storage implementation to allieviate this limitation.
-This is a known limitation and it will be worked around in a later release.

-Now Hexameter **has been backported** to support Android!

 Note that this library uses [RxJava][rxlink].
 You should familiarize yourself with the basics (nothing more needed) in order to use it effectively.
 If you don't want to learn [RxJava][rxlink] don't worry the code examples below can be used without